Family Visas UK

 No, you cannot apply for ILR as a bereaved partner through Super Priority Service because the Home Office UKVI do not offer Super Priority Service for ILR as a bereaved partner despite publishing on their website that such service is available.

-No, you must not pass the Life in the UK Test or prove your English language skills.
+No, you do not need to pass the Life in the UK Test or prove your English language skills to apply for ILR as a bereaved partner.

 No, you cannot apply for ILR as a bereaved partner from outside the UK.
 You must be in the UK at the time of the ILR application.